pypm/home/docs/studies/index.md

 amongst the older population, being nearly 90% vaccinated, the decline in cases is consistent with expectations from vaccination immunity.

-This represents the first quantitative demonstration of herd-immunity to COVID-19 at a national scale.
+This represents the first quantitative demonstration of the herd-effect to COVID-19 at a national scale.

 ### January 24, 2021: [USA by state](usa20210124/index.md)